jackbdr/php-test/README.md

 Thanks for sending over the tech test - here is my submission!

+To quickly test soft deletion, you can pass a with_deleted boolean parameter to the index endpoint to include deleted tasks in the results.

 I would have liked to spend more time on the unit / feature tests, but I hope they provide decent coverage for the API.

 Thanks again, I hope you have a good rest of your week!